-Memory care is a specialized form of long-term care which requires skilled nursing and specially trained staff.
-Offering higher staff-to-resident ratios than other forms of long-term care and providing round-the-clock supervision, memory care is specifically designed for individuals with dementia, memory loss, alzheimer's disease and other forms of significant cognitive impairment.
+Offering higher staff-to-resident ratios than other forms of long-term care and providing round-the-clock supervision, memory care is specifically designed for individuals with dementia, memory loss, Alzheimer's disease and other forms of significant cognitive impairment.

-People with dementia can often live independently or with limited assistance in the early stages of the disease, but as the dementia progresses, many people require intensive, round-the-clock dementia care.
-This is when residential memory care at an alzheimer's care facility becomes necessary.
+People with dementia can often live independently or with limited assistance in the early stages of the disease, but as the disease progresses, many people require intensive, round-the-clock dementia care.
+This is when residential memory care at an Alzheimer's care facility becomes necessary.